SodiqMojeed/sodiqmojeed/content/blog/get-started/index.md

 #content_meta:
 #  trending: true
 ---
+Excited to share that I developed an interactive Dashboard for exploring the collective attention dynamics of globally famous biographies on Wikipedia.
 The Dashboard is available at [https://collatics.onrender.com/](https://collatics.onrender.com/).
 Kindly exercise a little patience while the applet launches.